In this article, will be talking about the main points recommended to optimize your WordPress for speed and scale with Pagely's system.

 Helpful Tools/Commands

-- Pingdom: You can see how long the entire site takes to load; helpful to see which assets (js/images/css) take a while to load.
+- Pingdom: You can see how long the entire site takes to load.
+This is helpful to see which assets (JS/images/CSS) take a while to load.

-- Query Monitor: This plugin is useful for finding slow queries on the front and back end.
+- Query Monitor: This plugin is useful in identifying slow queries on the front and back end.
 We recommend enabling the plugin as needed.

 - NewRelic: We can connect New Relic so you can get some detailed reporting about your application performance.